-A short nap during the afternoon of ten to thirty minutes can restore your energy and potentially improve your performance and learning ability.
-Research suggests that recovery naps help you to enter a deeply restorative state, which could be a valuable recovery tool following an intense workout (Davies, 2010).
 After your next workout, head home and set your alarm for 30 minutes.
-Listen to a meditation recording, relax in a massage chair, or snooze on your couch for 30 minutes before preparing your post-workout meal.
+Listen to a meditation recording, relax in a chair, or snooze on your couch for 30 minutes before preparing your post-workout meal.

 Post-workout recovery shakes are a great way to ensure your body is getting the nutrition it needs.
-Following intense exercise, a combination of protein and carbohydrates will help to replenish your muscles and regain your strength.
-A high quality egg white, soy or whey protein supplement contains essential amino acids needed to promote maximum protein synthesis, and should be combined with a quick digesting carbohydrate, such as oranges, pineapple, or raspberries to speed up your recovery rate (Stark, 2012).
+Following intense exercise, a combination of protein and carbohydrates will help your muscles restore and regain strength.